 The Victorian era sparked their interest for several reasons.
 The Victorian era is an interesting period in jewelry history.
 Prior to the 1800s, it was rare for anyone outside of nobility to wear jewelry.
 Rhianna explains further, “With the emergence of the middle class, more people were able to wear jewelry so there were more people making jewelry.”
 Cyrus adds, “When you think about this time period, when people had nothing, and you see a piece with a particular stone, you know it was purchased for a specific purpose.”

 Along with the plentifulness of the cache, the history and meaningfulness of the pieces began to emerge.
 While there are some beautiful creations at Bell and Bird, there are some speciality items that are no longer made, like a remembrance ring for someone who had passed.
-Cyrus said it best when he said, “Jewelry had much more of a symbolism in the past than it does now.”
+“Jewelry had much more of a symbolism in the past than it does now,” Cyrus says.

 Rhianna and Cyrus are happy to spend hours talking with you about the history of each piece, be it the category of the item or the significance of the particular stones used.
 They have been able to translate their hobby into a business, and they find joy in sharing this with others.
 Bell and Bird has been lucky to have a very supportive cliental, one that Cyrus can’t help but praise, “The jewelry business is a lot about relationships, be it with the vendors or clients.
 There is a lot of trust, and when you build that with someone, you can do amazing things. “

 Jewelry is always the final touch to any outfit, it can turn a plain black dress into a elegant masterpiece, or a fun party dress.
 There are several stores around town where you can find the perfect piece, but not all of them has the history and passion that Bell and Bird exudes.
 The best way to turn your ensemble into something worth remembering is by adding a piece that has a story to tell.